Project Vertical Tops Out Rainier

 Gear Patrol, January, 2019

 The Swelter Jacket is designed as a super-warm insulating piece that can be used as a mid-layer during outings that involve lots of exposure to the elements or as an outer layer in more mild conditions.
 The guides’ input contributed to many of the features that make the jacket great (even when you’re not attached to a rope on a glacier).
 One such feature is a slightly longer length that prevents cold spots between upper and lower layers, as well as the inclusion of stretch panels on the cuffs that let you throw the jacket in quickly without taking gloves off.
-Continue Reading ….
+Read full article ….

 Bight Gear Celebrates Monumental 100 Million Vertical Feet of Product Development and Testing